 In teens, short sleep duration is also associated with increased risky behaviors (12):

 - Abuse of drugs and alcohol: in a nationwide study of U.S. adolescents, getting seven or fewer hours of sleep was associated with increased use of drugs and alcohol (13).

 - Motor vehicle crashes: one study found that later school start times were associated with increased sleep and fewer car crashes among teens (14).

 - Suicide attempts: sleeping fewer than eight hours a night is associated with a threefold increased risk of suicidal attempts (15).

 How Much Sleep Do Kids and Teens Really Need?

 To determine how much sleep children and teens need to promote optimal health and avoid all of these potential health issues, a panel of 13 experts at the American Academy of Sleep Medicine reviewed more than 864 articles in 2016 on sleep and health in children and adolescents.
 They came to a consensus that for every 24 hours, children ages six to 12 years old should sleep nine to 12 hours, and teens ages 13 to 18 years old should sleep eight to 10 hours (16).
 Therefore, fewer than nine hours in children or eight hours in teens is considered inadequate.

-Despite the fact that short sleep duration in kids has been a national health concern for a decade, the percentage of students who get sufficient sleep has substantially decreased since 2009.
 A recent analysis performed by the CDC attempted to determine the prevalence of short sleep duration (fewer than nine hours for middle schoolers and fewer than eight hours for high schoolers) on weekdays.
 They found that 73 percent of youth got inadequate hours of sleep (17).
 Here’s the full breakdown: